artsmia/artstories.md/stories/an-inside-look-at-the-tatra.md

 <video src='http://cdn.dx.artsmia.org/videos/artstories/Meet_the_Tatra_T87.mp4'></video>

-In this first video of a three-part series, former MIA Curator of Design David Ryan introduces the Tatra and explains how its aerodynamic design fascinated and appealed to consumers.
+In this first video of a three-part series, former Mia Curator of Design David Ryan introduces the Tatra and explains how its aerodynamic design fascinated and appealed to consumers.

 ---